tshuenhau/pycnomobile/README.md

 - The CustomColorScheme.dart handles the creation of color schemes (default and whitelabelled)
 - GlobalTheme.dart is responsible for wrapping the color schemes into ThemeData widgets for further use by the MaterialApp widget.

+## Graphs

+- Graph styling is located in the SensorLineChart.dart file
+- uses fl_chart library to render the graphs in the "All Graphs" page.
+- link to the library: <https://pub.dev/packages/fl_chart>
+- pre-set axis limits are also located inside under the applyDefaultAxisScales() function.

 # Controller